-Although the guide may appear somewhat repetitive in the clauses which follow, it should be understood that the purpose of this Guide is to illustrate preferred and consistent methods for specifying turbine machinery without presenting detailed specifications.
+Although the guide may appear somewhat repetitive in the clauses which follow, it shall be understood that the purpose of the guide is to illustrate preferred and consistent methods for specifying turbine components without presenting detailed specifications.
 Such details are the responsibility of the Employer.

 As noted in 3.3.1.1 of IEC 61366-1 and to avoid confusion, requests for information from the Tenderers shall be provided in the instructions to Tenderers and not in the technical specifications.

-Consistent with the foregoing notes, TD section 7.2 should begin with a general description of the major embedded components, for example:
+Consistent with the foregoing notes, TD section 6.2 should begin with a general description of the major embedded components, for example.

-"The embedded components for the Francis turbine to be provided normally include:
+The embedded components for the Pelton turbine to be provided shall normally include: